streiten/hackyourcity/_faqs_en/faq09.md

 ---
-question: Wer sind die Organisatoren?
+question: Who are the organizers?
 ---

-Organisatoren von Wissenschaft im Dialog sind Yannick Haan und Thorsten Witt.
-Organisatorinnen bei der Open Knowledge Foundation ist Julia Kloiber, Maria Reimer und Paula Glaser.
+The organizers are Yannick Haan and Thorsten Witt from Science in Dialogue.